There’s a line in Fonseca’s song, “De Dónde Vengo,” that hits like a wave: “No importa dónde estés, siempre llevas tu tierra contigo.”

 When I heard De Dónde Vengo, it felt like he’d written it for people like me.
 People who left everything behind but still hum the old songs in their sleep.
 People who carry two passports but only one soul.

-This October, I had the chance to see Fonseca live at the Centre for the Performing Arts in Vancouver.
-It was the second time he’s brought his magic here — first with his Viajante tour, and now with Tropicalia.
-Standing in that crowd, surrounded by voices singing in Spanish, I felt something crack open inside me.
+This October, I had the chance to see Fonseca live in Vancouver crack open inside me.
 It wasn’t nostalgia — it was belonging.

 As I listened, I remembered the taste of tamales wrapped in banana leaves, the hum of Spanish lullabies, my mother’s voice rising above the radio.
 I remembered who I was before I tried to disappear.